Top of site

 • Check the use-by date of the items for emergency situations and replace them if necessary.

-(3) Dangers inside house
+(3) Dangers inside the house

 • Put weighty objects for storage in lockers or bookshelves at a low level and light objects at a higher level.